 If you’ve recently lost a loved one because of someone else’s carelessness or malice, a wrongful death suit can help alleviate these extra burdens, so that you can focus on grieving and healing in peace.

 Below, we’ll go over common types of wrongful death in Sandy Springs, and what to expect if you decide to file a wrongful death suit in Sandy Springs.
-If you’d rather speak directly with a qualified local attorney, please feel free to reach out by phone or chat at any time.
+If you’d rather speak directly with a qualified wrongful death attorney, please feel free to reach out by phone or chat at any time.

 A Death Is Wrongful When It’s Caused by Someone Else’s Negligence